-- GMHBA Lorne Mountain to Surf Friday 12th Jan 2018
+- GMHBA Lorne Mountain to Surf Friday 12th Jan 2018.
+Entries are still open.

 The following medical and safety notes have been prepared by Lorne Pier to Pub medical expert Dr Kevin Moriarty.
 The notes are based on experience gained through conducting the swim since 1981.
 They are a must read for all competitors.

 The main risks confronting participants are Hypothermia and Exhaustion Due to the high rate of hypothermia in junior age groups all entrants under the age of 14 should wear a wetsuit.
 All other competitors should give serious consideration to wearing a wetsuit to avoid hypothermia and increase their enjoyment of the event.

 Swimmers should bear in mind that most training is done in still water heated pools.
 Pool water is 10 C degrees warmer than the ocean and is not exposed.
 Do not underestimate the impact of these conditions.
 It is very important to keep warm before the swim and dry off and cover up quickly after the swim.
 Clothes transport from the pier to post swim change tents is provided by the Lorne Surf Life Saving Club to help you stay warm and dry.